OctoInventor/alx_html_css/css_advanced/README.md

 # HTML and CSS Advanced project
 This is a web page project that is built with only HTML and CSS.
-It has various sections such as the header, banner, videos, quote, membership, FAQ, and footer.
+It has various sections such as what we do, our services, contact us, and a footer.
 The layout and designs are implemented with the wireframe privided.

 Structure of the project
 - **index.html** : The main HTML file contains the structure of the web page.